Extensive Range

 Rooibos Vanilla Tea

 “Absolutely love it.
 We make the tea in a filter pot and it is wonderful.
-So much better then in the tea bags from the store.
-Plus the package is paper/card so no harmful plastic at all.
+So much better than in tea bags from the store.
+Plus the package is paper and card so no harmful plastic at all.
 Will be buying again.”

 “Nice flavour, really good at any time of day.”